Trump to make new White House bid, aiming to get a jump on rivals | Politics

 Donald Trump was set to launch a new White House bid on Tuesday from a gilt-edged ballroom at his Florida resort, hoping to box out potential Republican rivals and return his false claims of election fraud to the center of U.S. politics.
 Trump's announcement, scheduled for 9 p.m.
 ET (0200 GMT on Wednesday) at Mar-a-Lago in Palm Beach follows a disappointing showing in last week's midterm congressional elections that many Republicans blame on him.

-Hundreds of supporters were expected to fill a ballroom decorated with several chandeliers and lined with dozens of American flags.
+Hours before the speech, supporters began filling a ballroom decorated with several chandeliers and lined with dozens of American flags.
 The unusually early launch may well be aimed at fending off potential challengers for the party's nomination in 2024, including rising star Florida Governor Ron DeSantis, 44, and Trump's own former vice president, Mike Pence, 63.

 Another Trump-picked candidate, former football star Herschel Walker, was forced into a Dec.
 6 runoff in his Georgia race against Democratic U.S. Senator Raphael Warnock.
 That has raised some concerns that Trump's announcement could again hurt the party's chances in a Georgia runoff, similar to the January 2021 runoff that gave Democrats their current majority.
 Multiple Trump-aligned candidates who ran on platforms focused on his false claims of widespread election fraud were also defeated.